ikmb/phewas-assoc/docs/usage.md

                                     not work, depending on your filesystem specifics --additional_regenie_parameter  [OPTIONAL] Add additional parameters to step2 of regenie e.g. annotation and mask parameters for gene-based testing.
+--pca_dims [integer]            [OPTIONAL] Define how many PCs should be calculated and included in association testing.
+Expects integer values.
+0 would mean, no PCs will be calculated.
+Default is 10.
+--plink_assoc                   [OPTIONAL] Perform association tests with plink2 --glm.
+--plink2_glm_options            [OPTIONAL] When performing plink2 --glm, adjust the --glm parameter with modifiers.
+Default: "omit-ref hide-covar"
 ```
 ## Quick start on Kiel medcluster
 On medcluster you only need to load the dependencies Singularity and Nextflow.
 Then the pipeline can directly be executed.